 Demand Response: A Climate Solution for Georgia

-DR programs can help reduce peak load, shift the timing of electricity usage (for example, running the dishwasher overnight instead of after dinner), or reduce electricity demand overall.
+Demand Response programs can help reduce peak load, shift the timing of electricity usage (for example, running the dishwasher overnight instead of after dinner), or reduce electricity demand overall.
 Electricity providers often meet peak demand using higher emitting and more expensive sources of energy.
 When users can shift more of their demand to off-peak hours, power companies can rely on these sources less, reducing carbon pollution and potentially lowering prices.

 DR can also facilitate greater integration of variable renewables, such as wind and solar.